All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why Zepbound's Dual Mechanism Matters for Inflammation

 Most GLP-1 medications activate a single receptor.
 Zepbound is different.
-It activates both the GLP-1 receptor and the GIP (glucose-dependent insulinotropic polypeptide) receptor, creating a dual-action approach that produces stronger effects on weight, metabolism, and importantly, inflammation .
+It activates both the GLP-1 receptor and the GIP (glucose-dependent insulinotropic polypeptide) receptor, creating a dual-action approach that produces stronger effects on weight, metabolism, and inflammation .

 Each receptor contributes to inflammation reduction through distinct pathways.
 GLP-1 receptor activation modulates immune cell behavior, shifting macrophages and monocytes toward anti-inflammatory activity .
 GIP receptor activation addresses inflammation from the adipose tissue side, improving fat cell function and reducing the inflammatory cytokine output from visceral fat deposits .